KDE/digikam-doc/color_management/camera_profiles.rst

 With a camera profile, for every RGB trio of values associated with every pixel in the image file produced from the RAW file by the RAW processing software, this RGB image file trio corresponds to real color as seen by a real observer in the real world (or rather, as displayed on the IT8 target if you produced your own camera profile, but it amounts to the same thing - the goal of profiling your camera is to make the picture of the target look like the target).

 You cannot see an image by looking at its RGB values.
 Rather you see an image by displaying it on a monitor or by printing it.
-When you profile your monitor, you produce a monitor profile that says "this RGB trio of values that the graphics card sends to the screen" will produce on the screen "that real color as seen by a real observer in the real world".
+When you profile your monitor, you produce a monitor profile which RGB trio of values that the graphics card sends to the screen will produce on the screen with real color as seen by a real observer in the real world.

 What the monitor profile and the camera profile have in common is the part about that real color as seen by a real observer in the real world.
 Different trios of RGB numbers in, respectively, the monitor and camera color spaces point to the same real, visible color in the real world.
 Real colors in the real world provide the reference point for translating between all the color profiles your image will ever encounter on its way from camera to screen to editing program to print or the web.